msfninja/schedule/README.md

 <span id="ref-1">1.</span> <b><a title="Jump up" href="#l-ref-1">^</a></b> The scope of devices you can use to access Schedule's web client varies in scale based on how the network on which the server hosting Schedule runs is configured.
 If you have configured your router's network address translation regarding your server such for it to be accessible to the World Wide Web (which in case of the absence of such a feature is arrangeable with your internet service provider), then Schedule would indeed be accessible from any device in the world, albeit not always on the network the server runs on.
 With some particular configurations of routers, it is possible that devices connected to the same (wireless) local area network on which the server runs will not be able to communicate with it, as in cases where you use the server's internet protocol address as means of uniform resource locators to establish a connection with it, as that is also the router's default gateway, which will ultimately fail you to connect to the server.

-<span id="ref-2">2.</span> <b><a title="Jump up" href="#l-ref-2">^</a></b> If you install the web client of Schedule as a progressive web application on your device, you will be accessing it from a browser-imitated application nevertheless.
-The way the application (or its shortcut) will appear and behave in the environment that you installed Schedule's web client from and to is browser dependant, so technically, it's accessed from a browser at all times and not an actual native platform-specific application, even though on some platform it looks like one.
+<span id="ref-2">2.</span> <b><a title="Jump up" href="#l-ref-2">^</a></b> If you install the web client of Schedule as a progressive web application on your device, you will be accessing it from a browser emulated application nevertheless.
+The way the application (or its shortcut) will appear and behave in the environment that you installed Schedule's web client from and to is browser and platoform dependant, so technically, it's accessed from a web browser at all times and not an actual native platform-specific application, even though on some platforms it looks like one.

 <span id="ref-3">3.</span> <b><a title="Jump up" href="#l-ref-3">^</a></b> Long term user account data that's stored on the server includes but is not limited to the following: username (this is **not** kept encrypted, however, otherwise there would be no feasible way to identify users with Schedule's current design, and neither is there a sensible reason to do so); user password; user to-dos; user notes; and user calendar events and other eclectic metadata.
 Indubitably, as Schedule will be improving over time and new features will be added, the extent of what is inclusive in user account data will increase along.